Best Phone Plans in Canada

 Additional Features: Roaming, Hotspots and More

-When comparing plans, always ask yourself what additional features matter to you.
-Do you travel often and need international roaming?
-Do you need unlimited talk and text, or are you mostly using Wi-Fi and data?
-These extras, like hotspot data, can make a huge difference.
+When you compare plans, always ask yourself what extra features matter to you.
+Do you travel a lot and need to use your phone in other countries?
+Do you need unlimited calls and texts, or do you mostly use Wi-Fi and data?
+These extras, like hotspot data, can make a big difference.

 Customer Service and Support: When Things Go Wrong

-Before choosing a carrier, check out online reviews or ask around to see which company offers the best support in your area.
+Before choosing a carrier, check online reviews or ask around to see which company offers the best support in your area.

 Flexibility and Customization: Make It Work for You